gerardsimons/pbr-visualizer/README.md

 An adapted and simplified [Embree](https://embree.github.io/) renderer is included which will render an according to an Embree scene description file and visualise a sample of the data associated with its light paths, individual rays and intersection points.
 Two different scenes may be run similtaneously, offering a comparative visualisation useful for detecting differences in scene properties or rendering settings.

-Visualisations include an advanced interactive parallel coordinates plot, a preview
+Visualisations include an advanced interactive parallel coordinates plot, a preview of the renderer, a 3D view of the scene geometry and ray tracing animation.

-The application was written in C++ on MacOS using XCode with a Clang C++11 compiler.
-No attempt has been made to migrate to Linux or Windows C++ compilers.
-In principle a Linux running a Clang C++11 compiler should be similar.

 ## Prerequisites

+* UNIX system (tested on Ubuntu 17.04 and MacOS)
-* OpenGL
+* OpenGL & GLUT
 * EMBREE Rendering Kernels [[LINK](https://embree.github.io/downloads.html)]
-* Clang C++11 compiler
+* C++14 compiler (tested with GCC)
-* CMake to generate build files (optional)
+* CMake to generate build files

-## Building and Running
+## Building

-Although I have not (yet) supplied any instructions on building (using CMake) and running, I am happy to help out anyone who wants to try and get it running on their platform.
-Please PM me if you are interested and I will try to help you it any way I can.
+Create a destination build dir, and use CMake to configure and generate build files.
+I recommend using cmake-gui to easily check and verify any missing dependencies.
+Some things to note :

+* Make sure you set the BUILD_SINGLE_RAY_DEVICE option)
+* Set CMAKE_CXX_COMPILER to `/usr/bin/g++`
+* Set the EMBREE_INCLUDE_PATH to your `<embree_install_path>/include`
+* Set the EMBREE_LIBRARY to your `<embree_install_path>/lib/libembree.so`
+* It should be able to resolve the GLUT and GL dependendecies on its own.
+They should point to `libGLU.so` and `libGL.so` files.

+Look at any subsequent errors and try and resolve any other required dependencies or errors (Feel free to ask me for help!)

+When the generation is sucessful, your build directory should be populated with many things, amongst which there should be a `Makefile`.
+Go the directory and run `make -j4` (change the 4 to the number of cores you have available)

+_Any problems?
+Contact me!_